elunna/nerfhack-changelog/README.md

 * Sitting on toilets can alleviate satiated status.
 * If giants sit on toilets, they break.
 * Sitting on toilets fully heals your HP.
+* Toilets can sometimes break when sat on.

 Toilet kicking:
 * Like sinks, toilets now have a couple different effects from kicking them, including a few YAFM.